Table of Contents

 ---|---|

-✔️ Widely accessible ✔️ Perfectly suited for sensitive skin ✔️ Fragrance-free and non-comedogenic ✔️ Broad spectrum protection for face and body | ✖️ Costly |
+✔️ Widely accessible ✔️ Perfectly suited for sensitive skin ✔️ Fragrance-free and non-comedogenic ✔️ Can be used for the face and body | ✖️ Costly |

-PROS AND CONS OF THE QUICKFX SUNBLOCK
+PROS AND CONS OF THE MURAD OIL AND PORE CONTROL MATTIFIER

 Pros | Cons |